 Major Events: East Maui Taro Festival (April), Aloha Festivals (October)

-Pros: If you can find a hotel, B&B or condo rental near Iao Valley and the West Maui mountains, this is a really beautiful area of the island.
+Pros: If you can find a hotel, B&B or condo rental near Iao Valley and the West Maui Mountains, this is a really beautiful area of the island to use as a home base.
 Because it rains often, the surroundings are lush and green.
-You’re also in a convenient spot to make trips to North, South and upcountry Maui.
+You’re also in a convenient spot to make trips to north, south and Upcountry Maui.
 Wailuku in particular has a few quaint, charming areas of town that are perfect if you’re looking for a small-town feel with cozy cafes and mom and pop shops.
 If you’re on a budget and just want somewhere to sleep while you’re out exploring, this can be a good option since most of the hostels on the island are found in Wailuku.

 Cons: Since this area is by far the most industrial part of the island, it may not be what you picture when you think of Hawaiian paradise.
-The beaches on this side aren’t great for swimming or relaxing due to rough winds and there are very little options for accommodations outside of private rentals, hostels and small hotels.
-For those of you who are looking for a true “island” experience, central Maui probably isn’t your best bet.
+The beaches on this side aren’t great for swimming or relaxing due to rough winds, and there are very little options for accommodations outside of private rentals, hostels and boutique hotels.
+For those of you who are looking for a true ‘island’ experience, central Maui probably isn’t your best bet.

 Major Events: Art Maui (March), Maui County Agricultural Festival (April), Maui Brewers Festival (May), Maui Classical Music Festival (May), Slack Key Guitar Festival (June), Maui Fair (September), Ku Mai Ka Hula Competition (September), Maui ‘Ukulele Festival (October), First Light Academy Film Screenings (December), Maui Arts & Cultural Center (shows and concerts year-round), Maui Friday Town Parties (1st Friday of every month in Wailuku)